 We have further explanations to Cross charge which is governed or regulated by proviso or conditions provided under Rule 28 of the CGST Act 2017.

-As per Rule 42 of the CGST Rules, 2017, where the recipient is entitle for Input Tax credit and also simultaneously the recipient is involved in making exempt supplies also, then they would be entitled only for proportionate ITC and hence the benefit of the second proviso under Rule 28 cannot be claimed in the matter of valuation.
+As per Rule 42 of the CGST Rules, 2017, where the recipient is entitled for Input Tax credit and also simultaneously the recipient is involved in making exempt supplies also, then they would be entitled only for proportionate ITC and hence the benefit of the second proviso under Rule 28 cannot be claimed in the matter of valuation.

 Based on all the above facts and relevant rules and sections, the following two options are available for all assesses to follow.

-• Do not pay any GST for any such inter unit supply of services and litigate the issue.
+• Do not pay any GST for any such inter-unit supply of services and litigate the issue.

 • In order to avoid litigation, pay GST for such cases and avail ITC at the recipient end.